shenwei356/LexicMap/docs/content/usage/search.md

                                        (default 15)
   -P, --seed-min-single-prefix int     ► Minimum (prefix/suffix) length of matched seeds (anchors) if
+                                       there's only one pair of seeds matched. (default 17) --show-sseq-idx                  ► Add a 1-based subject sequence index prefix to sseqid values, e.g., 1/2:contig00001, where 2 is the total number of sequences in the genome.
-                                       there's only one pair of seeds matched. (default 17) -T, --taxdump string                 ► Directory containing taxdump files (nodes.dmp, names.dmp, etc.), needed for filtering results with TaxIds.
+  -T, --taxdump string                 ► Directory containing taxdump files (nodes.dmp, names.dmp,
+                                       etc.), needed for filtering results with TaxIds.
 For other non-NCBI taxonomy data, please use 'taxonkit create-taxdump' to